gkolotelo/unicampthesis/README.md

 This is a work in progress, and some features are not yet complete.

-LaTeX packages required by unicampthesis class: abntex2cite, amsmath, amssymb, amstext, amsthm, babel, etoolbox, fancyhdr, fontenc, geometry, glossaries, glossaries-extra, graphicx, hyperref, hyphenat, ifthen, indentfirst, inputenc, layout, microtype, setspace, titlesec, tocloft, url, xcolor
+LaTeX packages required by unicampthesis class: abntex2cite, amsmath, amssymb, amstext, amsthm, babel, etoolbox, fancyhead, fontenc, graphicx, hyperref, hyphenat, ifthen, indentfirst, inputenc, layout, microtype, nomencl, setspace, tocloft, url, xcolor